Anthony Zee: Research

 Zee specializes in theoretical physics; research interests include high energy physics, field theory, cosmology, biophysics, condensed matter physics, and mathematical physics.
 He has authored or co-authored more than 200 scientific publications and several books on particle physics, condensed matter physics, anomalies in physics, random matrix theory, superconductivity, the quantum Hall effect, and other topics in theoretical physics and evolutionary biology, as well as their various interrelations.

-Controversial publications
+Evolutionary biology

 In winter 2001, Johns Hopkins University Press published an article by Zee titled "On Fat Deposits around the Mammary Glands in the Females of Homo Sapiens" in the New Literary History.
-Zee describes the female breasts and reproductive system under an evolutionary psychology lens with quotes such as "The reproductive value of a woman at a given time is her fertility integrated from that time until the end of her reproductive life.
+Zee described the female breasts and reproductive system from the perspective of evolutionary psychology.
+He wrote, "The reproductive value of a woman at a given time is her fertility integrated from that time until the end of her reproductive life.
 While fertility typically peaks in the mid-twenties, reproductive value peaks in the teens." and "Like the mammary glands in the male, the female orgasm does not appear to serve any useful biological function.
-In most primates, female orgasm is either absent or inconspicuous".
+In most primates, female orgasm is either absent or inconspicuous."
+(See also mate value.)
 This article was published after Ralph Louis Cohen invited Zee to write an article of his choice in the literary magazine.